 When assigning field instructors to students, the School of Social Work adheres to pertinent standards in the NASW Code of Ethics concerning dual relationships and conflicts of interest.
 In the context of field education, dual relationships occur when a field instructor maintains a relationship with a student in more than one domain, whether professional or personal.
 Dual or multiple relationships can occur simultaneously or consecutively.
-In the event that a dual relationship does exist, the student must contact the Field Education Office prior to field placement.
+In the event that a dual relationship does exist, the student must petition for approval from the Field Education Office prior to field placement.
 The student cannot begin to accrue hours until the field instructor is approved.

-Placing Students
+Placing students

-The programs ensure that students are properly prepared to enter the field education experience.
+The BSW program ensures that students are properly prepared to enter the field education experience.
 Courses in the program curriculum reinforce specific areas of field readiness, including knowledge regarding the program's competency practice behaviors and the NASW Code of Ethics.
-The programs have developed assessments that serve as field education placement criteria for BSW seniors, as well as foundation and advanced MSW students.